denialromeo/danielmoore.us/about.md

     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
 Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>
+        <li>A desktop utility which continually records the screen and discards all but the last X seconds.
+Designed to capture otherwise lost rare gaming moments.</li>
         <li><a href="https://store.steampowered.com/app/474750/Reigns"><i>Reigns</i></a>, but you play as major figures from Chinese history.
 In-browser, HTML/CSS.</li>
         <li>Variants of <a href="https://store.steampowered.com/app/234710/Poker_Night_2/"><i>Poker Night 2</i></a> featuring famous political figures, classic fictional characters, and multiple card games.
 Mobile/in-browser/Steam, Unity.</li>
         <li>Something large-scale with a paid team of 3-5 people in India.
 Mobile/Steam, Unreal.</li>